 Legrand PDU is shipped with one built-in administrator account.
-You cannot delete this administrator account or change its roles, but you can disable it or rename it.
-If you disable the administrator account, you must designate another user as administrator by assigning the "Admin" role.
+You cannot delete this administrator account or change its roles, but you can rename it.
+Besides the default administrator account, you can create an additional administrative user that can be disabled, renamed or removed.
 The Admin role is the system-defined administrator role that includes all privileges.
 You can create additional users and roles.
 User roles determine the tasks/actions a user is permitted to perform, so you must assign one or multiple roles to each user.

 If you are using remote authentication, you do not have to create users accounts locally.
 Settings are in Device Settings > Security > Authentication.
-See Setting Up External Authentication (on page 198).
+See Setting Up External Authentication (on page 210).